 In informal speech and writing, the sensation of the word is often used interchangeably with believing and thinking.

-In academic writing, however, the results of research must be transmitted with greater precision.
+In academic writing, however, the results of the research must be transmitted with greater precision.
 To know more about the thesis, you can follow Edupeet.

 Consider the difference in meaning between “I feel the correct dose is 25 mg” and “I think the correct dose is 25 mg.”
 Which statement would give you more confidence when following a recipe?